dx-dtran/llm-tunnel/README.md

 # LLM Tunnel

+Chat with open-weight LLMs on your own remote GPUs.

-A minimal LLM inference server that exposes both Anthropic and OpenAI compatible APIs.
-Designed to run on a remote GPU host (e.g. Vast.ai) and stream tokens privately to your local machine via an SSH tunnel.
+This is a small LLM inference server that exposes both Anthropic and OpenAI compatible APIs.
+It's designed to run on a remote GPU host (e.g. Vast.ai) and stream tokens privately to your local machine via an SSH tunnel.

+You can chat with your remote LLM via a GUI that supports custom servers such as LibreChat.

 No conversation content is ever logged.
 Request bodies are never captured by FastAPI, and `--no-access-log` suppresses uvicorn's HTTP request logs entirely.